-All university academic programs are approved by the Florida Board of Governors and the FIU Board of Trustees.
+All academic programs of the University are approved by the Florida Board of Governors and the FIU Board of Trustees.
 The University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award bachelor's, master's, and doctoral degrees.